Budgerigars - Gregarious flock bird with a great urge to move

 The food and water bowls, as well as the soiled litter, must be cleaned daily.
 Hygiene is important to protect the birds and ensure their well-being.

-The substrate should be completely replaced once a week.
-For larger numbers of birds, more frequent cleaning is recommended.
+The substrate should be completely renewed once a week.
+With many animals, more frequent cleaning is recommended.

 Observe bathing hygiene